xolatgames/Mark-versus-Paul/README.md

  > Move

- > Use the telekinesis

- > Use the shield
+ > Use everyone of the spells and shield also

  > Somesaults